flatironinstitute/sciware/10_EnvShell/EnvironmentVariables.md

 ### HOME
 This should be set to a directory.

-Some installers do not offer an easy way to specify the target of an installation.
+Some installers do not offer an easy way to specify the target of an installation and simply put the install in a subdirectory of your home directory.
 Other programs just assume they can leave behind config and status files in your home directory, even if you don't want them to.
 In cases where this matters a great deal, you can try:

     HOME=/my/install/target installer ...